It's Rush Limbaugh, a highly trained broadcast specialist.

 New York City has its bus tours of mob hits.

-Invite a representative from every media organization in the free world, and see the Fairfield County mansions of the filthy rich and most recently infamous, quote unquote American International Group executives.
+So why not pack a bus with community activists, invite a representative from every media organization in the free world, and see the Fairfield County mansions of the filthy rich and most recently infamous, quote-unquote, American International Group executives.

-And that's exactly what the working families party in Acorn did Saturday morning.
+And that's exactly what the Working Families Party in Acorn did Saturday morning.

 Now listen to this, though.